Password strength: Password guess validation

 Systems that use passwords for authentication must have some way to check any password entered to gain access.
 If the valid passwords are simply stored in a system file or database, an attacker who gains sufficient access to the system will obtain all user passwords, giving the attacker access to all accounts on the attacked system and possibly other systems where users employ the same or similar passwords.
 One way to reduce this risk is to store only a cryptographic hash of each password instead of the password itself.
 Standard cryptographic hashes, such as the Secure Hash Algorithm (SHA) series, are very hard to reverse, so an attacker who gets hold of the hash value cannot directly recover the password.
 However, knowledge of the hash value lets the attacker quickly test guesses offline.
 Password cracking programs are widely available that will test a large number of trial passwords against a purloined cryptographic hash.

 Improvements in computing technology keep increasing the rate at which guessed passwords can be tested.
 For example, in 2010, the Georgia Tech Research Institute developed a method of using GPGPU to crack passwords much faster.
 Elcomsoft invented the usage of common graphic cards for quicker password recovery in August 2007 and soon filed a corresponding patent in the US.
 By 2011, commercial products were available that claimed the ability to test up to 112,000 passwords per second on a standard desktop computer, using a high-end graphics processor for that time.
 Such a device will crack a six-letter single-case password in one day.
-Note that the work can be distributed over many computers for an additional speedup proportional to the number of available computers with comparable GPUs.
+The work can be distributed over many computers for an additional speedup proportional to the number of available computers with comparable GPUs.
 Special key stretching hashes are available that take a relatively long time to compute, reducing the rate at which guessing can take place.
 Although it is considered best practice to use key stretching, many common systems do not.